 With showers and dewdrops wet;

-These lines also share similarity with previous lines.
+These lines also share similarities with previous lines.
 There are two meanings: apparent and hidden.
 Apparent meaning is self-redundant and does not need any explanation; however, regression analysis of “When I am Dead My Dearest” predicts that Christina Rossetti wants unending prayers for her.
-She was devout Anglo-Catholic and was believer of life after death; therefore, “Be the green grass above me” indirectly refers to prayers that she expects from her beloved.
+She was a devout Anglo-Catholic and was a believer in life after death; therefore, “Be the green grass above me” indirectly refers to prayers that she expects from her beloved.
 Nothing is beneficial for a person after his death except prayers and perhaps she too wants these; therefore, she says to her beloved to be the green grass; the grass that provides cold, shelter and pleasure to eyes when it becomes wet with dewdrops.

 And if thou wilt, remember,